Barbershop Websites: 20 Design Examples (2026)

 Three neighborhoods, three booking flows

 Throne Barbershop operates 3 Portland locations, and the homepage gives each one its own section with address, phone, hours, and a Book Today CTA.
-The concept blends premium grooming with a full bar.
-Custom-built leather chairs.
-Local beer and top-shelf liquor included.
+The concept blends premium grooming with a full bar, with custom-built leather chairs and local beer and top-shelf liquor included.

 Pricing is published for every service, so visitors know before they book.
 The 19-person team is named on a Meet the Fam page.
 WordPress with a blog adds SEO coverage that most barbershop sites skip.